 Your pee may look pink, red or sometimes brown.
 You may see streaks or clots of blood in it.
 If you see blood in your pee, it is important to get it checked by your GP as soon as possible.

 Sometimes blood in your pee cannot be seen and is found during a urine test.
-This is called non-visible or microscopic haematuria.
-If you have urinary symptoms, your GP will ask you to give them a sample of urine.
+This is called non-visible haematuria.
+If you have urinary symptoms (see below), your GP will ask you to give them a sample of urine.
 They test this for non-visible blood.

-- have a burning feeling when they pee (pass urine)
+- have a burning feeling when peeing (passing urine)

 - need to pee more often

-These symptoms are usually caused by an infection or an overactive bladder rather than cancer.
+These symptoms are usually caused by an infection, an overactive bladder or an enlarged prostate rather than cancer.
 Some people may need more tests to find out the cause of their symptoms or because they have repeated urinary tract infections (UTIs).